Secrets of Writing a Book Description that Sells (With Examples & Templates)

 1. Conversion: Let’s say you’re going to an interview with a great resume and you’re well-dressed, but the first words that come out of your mouth aren’t what the interviewer is looking for, they probably won’t be interested in hiring you.
 The same would happen if you have a great title and book cover, but your description is poorly written; chances are no one is going to be tempted to purchase and read your book.

 2. Visibility: Your book description should be SEO optimized to help readers find what they’re looking for (we’ll discuss this in more detail later in the article).
 This can be done by including certain keywords that you know your potential readers are searching for.
 Let’s say, for example, that you’re writing a cookbook for beginners called “The ABCs of Grilling”; while the title might be catchy, your target audience might not be searching for “ABCs of Grilling” and instead searching for “grilling guide” in their search engines.
-That’s why it’s always advisable to use these kinds of related keywords in your book description to reach your target audience.
+That’s why it’s always advisable to use these kinds of related primary keywords in your book description to reach your target audience.

 3. Uniqueness: What could possibly differentiate your book from every other book in the same genre?
 Your book description should.
 Because even if your title is catchy enough, the description usually gives the reader an idea of what your book is about and how different it is from similar ones in the same genre.